shapely/shapely/docs/geometry.rst

   precision: `digit`+
   type: "f" | "F" | "g" | "G" | "x" | "X"

-Format types ``'f'`` and ``'F'`` are to use a fixed-point notation.
+Format types ``'f'`` and ``'F'`` are to use a fixed-point notation, which is activated by setting GEOS' trim option off.
 The upper case variant converts ``nan`` to ``NAN`` and ``inf`` to ``INF``.

 Format types ``'g'`` and ``'G'`` are to use a "general format", where unnecessary digits are trimmed.
+This notation is activated by setting GEOS' trim option on.
 The upper case variant is similar to ``'F'``, and may also display an upper-case ``"E"`` if scientific notation is required.
 Note that this representation may be different for GEOS 3.10.0 and later, which does not use scientific notation.